-In extreme cases, individuals may fear losing their health insurance either in part or entirely-when changing jobs.
-By definition, this produces large differences between the value of compensation in their current jobs versus employment elsewhere.
-The practice of medical underwriting-which requires individuals to pass a physical examination in order to qualify for coverage-may increase the risk of an individual losing insurance when he or she changes jobs.
-This feature looms largest for those who have experienced a significant decline in their health and may further hinder job mobility.
+In extreme cases, individuals may fear losing their health insurance-either in part or entirely-when changing jobs.
+By definition, this produces large differences between the value of compensation in their current job versus employment elsewhere.
+The practice of medical underwriting-which requires individuals to pass a physical examination in order to qualify for coverage-may increase the risk of an individual losing insurance when they change jobs.
+This feature looms largest for those who have experienced a significant decline in their health and may raise impediments to job mobility.

 Even if not denied coverage, a second feature of the insurance market may raise impediments to job mobility.
-As part of his or her current group plan, a worker may be relatively inexpensive to insure.
-The cost of insurance to small firms, however, may be experience-rated (that is, based on the number of, or growth in, recently submitted claims).
-This makes a new employee (especially one who has experienced a decline in his or her health) more costly to insure in a new job at a small firm, and results in the individual being a less attractive candidate for such jobs.
+As part of their current group plan, a worker may be relatively inexpensive to insure.
+The cost of insurance to small firms, however, may be experiencerated (that is, based on the number of, or growth in, recently submitted claims).
+This makes a new employee (especially one who have experienced a decline in their health) more costly to insure in a new job at a small firm, and results in the individual being a less attractive candidate for such jobs.
 From the perspective of the individual, the higher premium reduces the net benefit from insurance.
 In either example, the net value of health insurance benefits may drop sharply (even to zero) as an individual changes jobs.